 There’s nothing like the simplicity of using just a single, tiny lens to make amazing images.
 And the fixed focal length often spurs surprising bursts of creativity.
 For adventurers, street shooters, travelers, or anyone who values compactness, primes are the perfect fit.

 For the most part, prime lenses of serious quality are much less costly than zoom lenses of comparable quality.
 Especially when shooting legacy glass, for instance, it’s possible to buy a full suite of specialized, dedicated primes for the cost of a single high-spec zoom lens.

 If you want amazing lenses on a budget, primes are really the only way to go.
 It’s a simple job to get a wide, standard, and tele lens all for under $250.
 That’s pretty remarkable, especially considering that these were pro-spec lenses in their day, and even today they’ll give you much better images than your modern kit lens.
 Choose your brand, buy an adapter, and have fun collecting.

-And that’s the way we see it.
-Zooms have their place, but for many photographers there’s just no competition; primes are the best.
+Zooms lenses have their place, but for many photographers primes are a better choice.

 Want your own prime lens?